chinamike65/hugo-tuolesi/content/book6/book6en.md

 ##### Chapter 4 - Tibetan Buddhism

-With the passage of time, Buddhism has gradually developed into many sects, and these sects have been divided into three branches of Buddhism, which are divided into three major sects: Southern Buddhism, Chinese Buddhism, and Tibetan Buddhism.
+With the passage of time, Buddhism gradually developed into many sects, and these sects have been divided into three branches of Buddhism, which are divided into three major sects: South-East Asian Buddhism, Chinese Buddhism, and Tibetan Buddhism.

-Southern Buddhism is now the Buddhism of Southeast Asian countries, mainly Myanmar, Sri Lanka, and Thailand.
+South-East Asian Buddhism is now the Buddhism of Southeast Asian countries, mainly Myanmar, Sri Lanka, and Thailand.

-Southern Buddhism mainly talks about the method of Theravada, the Five Paths and the Thirty-seven Paths of Theravada, and these are its main contents.
+South-East Asian Buddhism mainly talks about the method of Theravada, the Five Paths and the Thirty-seven Paths of Theravada, and these are its main contents.

-Chinese Buddhism is dominated by countries such as China, Japan and South Korea.
+Chinese Buddhism is dominant in countries such as China, Japan and South Korea.

 Belongs to the Dharma.